 |Compatibility||Sony Xperia Z, Sony Xperia Z2, Sony Xperia Z2, Google Nexus 5, Google Nexus 7, Google Nexus 10, Samsung S9, Samsung Note 8, 12-inch MacBook 2015,iPhone X, iPhone 8 Plus, iPhone 8, iPhone 7, iPhone 6s, iPad, Kindle Fire, Sony Xperia Z|

 MAXOAK 50000 mAh Power Bank is one of the best versatile chargers in case you're out traveling with a lot of partners who all need their smartphones and tablets charging without a moment's delay.

-Furthermore, with an astounding 50,000mAh battery limit, you’re absolutely going to have enough capacity to charge your smart devices multiple of time, you can’t utilize it to charge your MacBook, however, there are a lot of laptops that are perfect from Sony, Acer, IBM, Asus, HP, Dell, Samsung, and Lenovo.
+Furthermore, with an astounding 50,000mAh battery limit, you're absolutely going to have enough capacity to charge your smart devices multiple times, you can't utilize it to charge your MacBook, however, there are a lot of laptops that are perfect from Sony, Acer, IBM, Asus, HP, Dell, Samsung, and Lenovo.

 |Size||20.6 cm x 13.5 cm x 3.3 cm|